stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 no prefix then the default form of qualification is applied based on the element/attribute form that is declared with the schema of the class, struct, or union type.
 If the member name has a namespace prefix by colon notation, then the prefix overrules the default (un)qualified form.
-Colon notation is an effective mechanism to control qualification of tag names of individual members of classes, structs, and unions.
+Therefore, [Colon notation](toxsd2) is an effective mechanism to control qualification of tag names of individual members of classes, structs, and unions.

 The XML schema elementFormDefault and attributeFormDefault declarations control the tag name qualification of local elements and attributes, respectively.